pran-7-5/eco_style/README.md

 No, you can't become a ghost, there is no such thing as ghosts. there is nothing that will come out of you, when your body dies.

-Of course your body is made of oxygen, water vapor and other elements which will come out but they all are separate from each other, they don't hold the same information when you were alive.
+Of course your body is made of oxygen, water vapor and other elements which will come out but they all are separate from each other, they don't hold the same information as when you were alive.

 The spirit has no physical connection with your body, it is the meaning of the object.
 ```